 It is important to note some of the major weaknesses of this study.
 First, this study may not reflect other significant changes in society, such as an increased representation of LGBTQ+ individuals in the media.
 Perhaps a good future question to study is: "How has increased representation of LGBTQ+ people in the media and on TV affected the public's views of the community at large?"
-Second, the scope of this paper does not extend to attitudes toward transgender individuals.
+Second, the scope of this paper does not extend to attitudes toward transgender individuals, as ANES has separate data for attitudes toward transgender individuals.
 Moving forward, a vital expansion of this study would be to include attitudes toward transgender individuals.
 For example, an interesting addition to this study may be to examine if Obergefell (2015) facilitated a changing of attitudes towards transgender individuals and support for anti-discrimination laws.